Home GUIDE: TIN Number Requirements in the Philippines

 TIN issuance, payment of the registration fee, and the issue of the Certificate of Registration are only a few of the taxpayer registration services provided by the eREG System online application system, which is used for taxpayer registration.

-Additionally, it is possible for corporate or Non-Individual Taxpayer-Employers to make it easier for their employees to obtain a Taxpayer Identification Number (TIN).
+Additionally, corporate or Non-Individual Taxpayer-Employers can make it easier for their employees to obtain a Taxpayer Identification Number (TIN).
 In order to issue new workers’ TINs without using current TINs, corporate or non-individual employers registered with the Bureau must enlist an approved user.

 Part I: Creating a BIR eReg Account